 Please click HERE for class dates.

-ONLINE TRAINING & EXAM There is also an online class option offered.
+OPTION 2.
+ONLINE TRAINING & PROCTORED EXAM There is also an online class option offered.
 With the 24/7 access of online training products, you are always in control of how, where and when employees train.
-In addition, online exams allow you to access immediate results.

-The National Restaurant Association handles the scoring of all ServSafe exams.
+The National Restaurant Association handles the scoring of all ServSafe® exams.
 Exam results are typically posted online 7-10 days after you have taken the exam.
-To go to the ServSafe website, click on the tab to the left entitled EXAM ACTIVITIES, and click on CHECK YOUR EXAM SCORE.
+To go to the ServSafe website, and follow the instructions to log-in and check your exam score.

-TRAIN THE TRAINER WORKSHOP This workshop is for those people who want to teach the ServSafe certification course.
-A DRA certified instructor will go through the process of demonstrating techniques for effective teaching (especially for adult learners) and how to implement the ServSafe food safety training program.
+TRAIN THE TRAINER WORKSHOP This workshop is for those people who want to teach the ServSafe® certification course.
+A DRAEF certified instructor will go through the process of demonstrating techniques for effective teaching (especially for adult learners) and how to implement the ServSafe® food safety training program.
 We will also explain the steps for registering as an instructor with the National Restaurant Association.
-In order to take this workshop you must have taken the ServSafe course, passed the exam and hold a current ServSafe certificate.
+In order to take this workshop you must have taken the ServSafe course, passed the exam and hold a current ServSafe® certificate.

-CLASS & PROCTOR INFORMATION For proctor information, to schedule a class or exam session, or if you have general questions, please contact Raelynn Grogan (302)738-2545 or email@example.com.
+CLASS & EXAM PROCTOR INFORMATION To sign-up for a ServSafe Class or schedule a proctored exam, or if you have general questions, please contact Raelynn Grogan (302)738-2545 or email@example.com.